 This standard £10 Qi coil with flying Type C connector on Amazon UK is perfect, I contend.
 There are a few other brands, but this one is cheap, allows 1A wireless charging (others often max out at 0.5A), and I've tested it with numerous phones to good effect.
 It sits nicely - and now invisibly - in this black £9 Spigen Liquid Air case, with no noticeable bulge in the back, as shown in the video above.

 The only downside is that, inevitably, the Type C port is filled in most of the time.
-If you're someone who plugs their phone into a desktop for file transfer most days then the hassle of taking the bottom of the case off enough to extra the coil and its connector till be too much, I suspect.
+If you're someone who plugs their phone into a desktop for file transfer most days then the hassle of taking the bottom of the case off enough to extract the coil and its connector will be too much, I suspect.
 Likewise if you're not sure that 1A Qi charging will be sufficient for your lifestyle and want to plug into a high current wired charger multiple times a week.
 In such cases, get a phone with Qi built-in, if you're desperate for this as well.

 But if you're mainly happy with wireless (Bluetooth/Wifi/Cloud) transfers then this might be a very viable solution for you too.
 I keep the coil in my Pixel 4a 5G and aside from file transfers after a camera phone test I never need to unplug it or take it out.